-In addition to the below content, see also: Corona Normal Map at Chaos Docs
+In addition to the below content, see also: Corona Normal Map at the Chaos Documentation Portal

 When loading the normal map file in 3ds Max, it is recommended to use the default gamma settings in the Browse Images for Input window:

 Unfortunately, there are various standards when it comes to the way normal map information is stored and interpreted by various 3D software.
 For example, red color may represent either "up in the plane of texture" direction or "right in the plane of texture" direction.
 The light blue color (RGB 128 128 255) usually represents "flat" areas (directly facing the viewer), however the image may have some kind of gamma correction applied to it, which may change that color value.